-After I wrote about Carol Watson’s salad garden on her boat, Nichola Wright sent me photos and a short write up on her garden.
+After I wrote about Carol Watson’s salad garden on her boat, Nichola Wright sent me photos and a short write up on the garden on her boat.
 Since it’s a little different method and readers asked for more ideas, I’m thrilled that she did!
-Nichola is from the UK, currently in Lisbon aboard her boat Emerald and heading for the Med — follow along on her blog, Emerald Tales.
+Nichola is from the UK, currently in Lisbon aboard her boat Emerald and heading for the Med.

 Here’s what Nichola wrote: